We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

-We want Knative working groups to be able to own code outside the core
+It is beneficial for Knative working groups to be able to own code outside the

-organization, which is kept intentionally small and has a high bar for entry.
+knative organization, which is kept intentionally small and has a high

 contributions which may be important to the project but which do not need the